 5. Decide the Right Marketing Channels:

-- If the target buyer is working person then primary channels should be social media (LinkedIn, Twitter), organic search and Google Adwords for search results.
+- If the target buyer is a working person, then primary channels should be social media (LinkedIn, Twitter), organic search and Google AdWords for search results.

 These are just estimates and you can probably refine these options based on data from intense research and analysis.
-Hence to wrap it up – you need to figure out where your buyer is most likely to spend his time and focus your efforts in that direction.
+Hence, to wrap it up, you need to figure out where your buyer is most likely to spend their time and focus your efforts in that direction.

 5. Promote Your Content:

 No content strategy plan is complete without a promotional strategy.
 The mere creation of content won’t lead you anywhere.
-Figure out ways to get maximum traction to your content, list them down, create a checklist and make sure you follow it.
+Figure out ways to get maximum traction to your content.
+List them down, create a checklist, and make sure you follow it.
 Marketing automation tools like HubSpot, Marketo etc. can help you automate and streamline this process.
-If you are not looking for complete automation solutions then free tools Hootsuite and Buffer can also help.
-The main aim is to get your content in front of your target audience using different techniques like social media sharing, search engine optimization, forums, etc. Make sure you spend good enough time in this process.
+If you are not looking for complete automation solutions, then free tools Hootsuite and Buffer can also help.
+The primary aim is to get your content in front of your target audience using different techniques like social media sharing, search engine optimization, forums, etc. Make sure you spend good enough time in this process.